robotwist/unit-2-project/README.md

 ## Project Overview

-**Analog Society** is inspired by the concept of a digital salvage yard set in a cyberpunk universe.
-Users can explore, add, modify, and manage a collection of retro tech items, all within an interface that reflects the gritty, neon-infused ambiance of a dystopian future.
+**Analog Society** is inspired by the preservation of physical knowledge and the celebration of analog craftsmanship.
+Users can document, trade, rent, and sell analog materials while participating in critical discourse about technology and institutions.
+The platform emphasizes local-first architecture, allowing communities to maintain their own knowledge repositories while maintaining a lightweight online presence.

 ## Features

-- **CRUD Operations**: Seamlessly create, view, update, and delete items in the salvage inventory.
+- **Material Documentation**: Comprehensive photo and text documentation of analog materials with detailed provenance and condition reports.
+- **Trading System**: Sophisticated trading, renting, and selling functionality with community-driven valuation.
+- **Knowledge Preservation**: Local-first architecture that allows communities to maintain their own knowledge repositories.
+- **Critical Discourse**: Dedicated spaces for discussing technology critique, institutional analysis, and analog alternatives.
-- **User Authentication**: Secure login and registration system to personalize user experience.
+- **Community Authentication**: Secure user system that respects privacy and community governance.
-- **Responsive Design**: Optimized for various devices, ensuring a consistent experience across desktops, tablets, and mobile phones.
+- **Responsive Design**: Clean, accessible interface optimized for documentation and community interaction.
-- **Dynamic Search**: Efficiently search and filter through the inventory to find specific items.
-- **Interactive UI Elements**: Engage with glitch effects, animated components, and ambient sounds that enhance the immersive experience.
+- **Search & Discovery**: Advanced filtering and search capabilities for finding specific materials and discussions.

 ## Installation and Setup